cagov/design-system/docs/pages/components.md

 Components in research are going through initial testing to determine:

 * If there is a broad need throughout the state’s digital ecosystem for the component
-* Whether or not the component will be a permanent part of the Design System
+* If the component will be a permanent part of the Design System

 The component meets minimal or no accessibility requirements.